Written by Sarah Thebarge, Physician Assistant

-Nearly 100 million people in the U.S. watch the Super Bowl every year, and most of them snack and drink while they’re watching the event.
+Nearly 100 million people in the U.S. watch the Super Bowl every year, and most of the snacks and drink while they’re watching the event.
 In fact, 7 in 10 Americans watching the game will consume at least 4.5 times the recommended daily calorie intake -- in just 5 hours!

 Here are several easy tips and tricks that can help you enjoy healthier Super Bowl snacking this year.